 My rear wheel rubbing on my tailbox during the Century, my rear skewer coming loose after the 2nd 11 mile loop, my left leg cramping around mile 250 causing me to soft crash in the grass, and my final sprint lap around the Sebring track at 24+ mph trying to beat the clock before 12:00:00 turned over.
 Missed it by 70 seconds of course.
 All great memories I will never forget.

-Thanks Jim & Maria for making Cruzbike available to all, and thanks and blessings to everyone in the Tribe.
-The Tribe still never ceases to amaze me in their friendliness, loyalty, and generosity.
+Thanks Jim & Maria for making Cruzbike available to all, and thanks and blessings to everyone in the community.
+The community still never ceases to amaze me in their friendliness, loyalty, and generosity.
 There is not another group like it under the Son!
 (No, that was not a typo!)

 Maria’s Note: Larry is an amazing athlete and competes frequently bringing home win after win on his V20..
 This year at Sebring his long hard pull toward the end of the 100 made it possible for Jim to win the 100 mile.
 Way to be a team player!